 The Landscape Architect Unit provides Landscape Architectural design, design review & construction inspection services for City of Seattle Capital Improvement Projects and the Seattle Department of Construction and Inspection projects to ensure tree preservation and code-compliant landscape improvements in the Right of Way.

 Ben Roberts, Forester and ISA Certified Arborist

-SDOT'sLandscape Architect Unit coordinates with DPD during the Early Design Guidance review for new projects.
-We identify exceptional trees and begin early discussions with DPD, developers and the community regarding tree preservation and tree selection.
-Property that is to be developed will have a DPD notice posted providing information about the project and who to contact with your questions and comments
+SDOT'sLandscape Architect Unit coordinates with SDCI during the Early Design Guidance review for new projects.
+We identify exceptional trees and begin early discussions with SDCI, developers and the community regarding tree preservation and tree selection for new street trees.
+Property that is to be developed will have an SDCI notice posted providing information about the project and who to contact with your questions and comments